dgraph-io/dgraph-docs/content/deploy/config.md

 Dgraph has *global flags* that apply to all subcommands and flags specific to a subcommand.

-Starting with release `v21.03.0` comes the introduction of superflags.
-Flags of a similar category have been consolidated into a single superflag followed by string that is semicolon-delimited list of option value pairs.
-So the general syntax for flags will be: `--<flagname> option-a=value;option-b=value`
+Some flags have been deprecated and replaced in release `v21.03`, and flags for several commands (`alpha`, `backup`, `bulk`,`debug`, `live`, and `zero`) now have compound flags.
+Compound flags contain one or more options that let you define multiple settings in a semicolon-delimited list.
+The general syntax for compound flags is as follows: `--<flagname> option-a=value-a; option-b=value-b`.

-Below is an example of using command line flags with `dgraph alpha`.
+The following example shows how to use compound flags when running the `dgraph alpha` command.

 ```bash
 dgraph alpha --my=alpha.example.com:7080 --zero=zero.example.com:5080 \